DA: 5 Memphis cops 'all responsible' for Tyre Nichols' death

 “There is no point to putting a body camera on a cop if you aren’t going to hold them accountable when the footage shows them relentlessly beating a man to death,” Sharpton said.
 “Firings are not enough.
 Indictments and arrests are not convictions.
 As we’ve done in the past ... we will stand by this family until justice is done.”

-At the White House, President Joe Biden said Nichols' family and the city of Memphis deserve “a swift, full and transparent investigation.”
+At the White House, President Joe Biden said the Nichols family and the city of Memphis deserve “a swift, full and transparent investigation.”

 “Public trust is the foundation of public safety, and there are still too many places in America today where the bonds of trust are frayed or broken,” Biden said in a statement.